rnaudi/metrics/README.md

 - Ratios $T_i(t)$ and $C(t)$ are volume-agnostic, but their **noise** shrinks with more traffic.
 - This is a request-level signal (including retries), not a per-user funnel metric.

-**Assumptions (briefly)**
+**Assumptions**
-- Flows are sequential along the path you are modeling (for example controller chain `/login -> /otp -> /success`).
+- Steps are sequential (like `/login -> /otp -> /success`)
-- Typical latency between steps is small compared to the chosen window, or at least well bounded.
-Long-running steps (for example, email verification over hours) either need larger windows and acceptance of lagged signals, or a different tool (funnels, events).
+- Latency between steps is small compared to window size or big windows are acceptable (ie. 15 min)
-- Each window has enough traffic that individual requests do not dominate $T_i(t)$ and $C(t)$.
+- Enough traffic that individual requests don't dominate the signal

 ---